CyberCookie/siegel/core/client_build/README.md

         rules: {
             [ webpackModuleRulesRegExp.styles ]: {
                 /*
-                    This field can be a function in the case you extend one of the default rules.
+                    This field can be a function in the case you extend one of default rules.
                     The Function receives default laodersOrder and returns new one.
                 */
                 loadersOrder(defaultLoadersOrder) {